 85% of Brazil's mangroves are protected, and the Brazilian Blue Initiative is poised protect even more.

 The Brazilian Blue Initiative, announced in March 2018, aims to promote the conservation of the country’s coastal ecosystems under climate change and human pressure through effectively managing and expanding marine protected areas, according to The Chico Mendes Institute for Biodiversity Conservation (ICMBio).
+It is a strategic framework for a vision of sustainable development and conservation of marine and coastal zones.
 For Brazil’s vast mangrove ecosystems, this means enhanced safeguards within the context of larger mosaics of protected areas.

 The Initiative will support the following Brazilian and international goals:

 Through this Blue Initiative, Brazilian social actors have an excellent basis to support engagement on this strategy, placing the country among those leading to advance ocean protection and sustainability.
 This Initiative supports the country’s transition to a more sustainable society and marine-based economy, including ecological and cultural elements, providing social and economic benefits for current and future generations.
 It means to restore, protect and maintain the diversity, productivity, resilience, core functions and intrinsic value of coastal and marine ecosystems.

 Brazil boasts the second largest national mangrove cover, and 71% of these mangroves are currently protected (see the figure below).
 However, since the beginning of the 20th century, the Brazilian mangrove loss is estimated at 25%.
 The situation is more serious in the northeast and southeast regions, where the ecosystem is more fragmented.
 According to a recent estimation, these regions have lost around 40% of what was once mangrove continuous area.